amiryal/misbotheringsms/README.md

 Blocks messages from senders not in your contact list, filtering spam.

+Warning: KitKat (Android 4.4) is not supported yet due to API change!

 Features:

 * silent notifications and storage of messages from unknown senders;